 If you are not quite ready for the complete simulator experience, you can always pick up a launch monitor, golf practice net and golf mat.
 With all launch monitors, you can seriously upgrade your practice sessions.
 But with certain launch monitors, you can build a simulator experience around it.
 Here’s our review of our favorite launch monitors.

 The Bottom Line

-There are thousands of new golf products come to market each year.
+There are thousands of new golf products come to market each year (don’t forget about Golf Tees, Golf Towels, Golf Headcovers or Golf Ball Retrievers).
 For the majority of players, this is completely overwhelming and it can be very easy to waste you money on inferior accessories.
 We hope these reviews make your purchasing decisions a little bit easier.